pureskillgg/docs/docs/datascience/README.md

 With [the tutorial][tutorial] you will learn how to do some real CS2 data science with data from the public data set.
-Once you complete the tutorial, you may use the same repository to bootstrap you own project!
+Once you complete the tutorial, you may use the same repository to bootstrap your own project!

 ### Why are you doing this?